I Just Lost My Bankroll. Now What?

 Identify Why You Lost Your Bankroll

-Common reasons include only having a couple of buy-ins for the limits you were playing; moving up limits as soon as you win; and cashing out part of your bankroll without dropping limits.
 Sound familiar?
-Remember to resist urges to gamble, and make the best decision possible for each situation.
-All these situations arise from being exposed to too much risk for your bankroll.
+Remember to resist urges to gamble and make the best decision possible for each situation.
+All these situations arise from being exposed to too much risk for your bankroll when learning how to play poker.
 If you got lucky, you were going to get super lucky, and if you didn’t, you were going to bust.

 Moving Forward: Strategies

 Since losing your bankroll is probably going to leave you feeling pretty bereft, the first thing you want to do is take a break.
 At least 24 hours.
-This will give you time to think about what caused you to bust, and give you the opportunity to calm down so you won’t make rash, expensive and tilted decisions.
+This will give you time to think about what caused you to bust and give you the opportunity to calm down so you won’t make rash, expensive, and tilted decisions.

-Next, identify what you want from poker.
-If you’re just playing some tourneys or cash games to have fun, then there’s nothing wrong with depositing a small amount and seeing if you can run it up.
-If you do really well, cashout, and if you don’t, you simply lose that menial deposit.
 If you’re comfortable losing a little cash, and you’re not sitting there wondering why (since I’ve just told you) then by all means, go for it.
 If, however, you want to play seriously and make money, then you want to take different approach.
 Making the small deposits is not how you are going to do this, long-term.

 What Not to Do